 We’ve done quite a bit of camping since we moved to Texas over 6 years ago.
-You may recall our Eisenhower State Park Camping post.
-This was one of our first camping trips and we’ve done quite a few since then.
+You may recall our Eisenhower State Park Camping post if you love tent camping.

 Where is Colorado State Bend Park?

-It is just short of 4 hours from Plano (two hours north west of Austin).
+It is just short of 4 hours from Plano (two hours northwest of Austin).
 You go right through Glen Rose if you’d like to stop to break up the drive.